 Never tow a vehicle with an automatic transmission from the front with the rear wheels on the ground, as this may cause serious damage to the transmission.
 From rear-We recommend using a towing dolly under the front wheels.
-If you do not use a towing dolly, place the ignition key in the "ACC" position, put the transmission in neutral and set the transfer in "H2" mode.
-Disengage both free-wheeling hubs if so equipped.
+If you do not use a towing dolly, place the ignition key in the "ACC" position, put the transmission in neutral and set the transfer in "H2" (lever type) or "2WD" (button type) mode.